 News, February 2017

-It’s been a busy month for our Sustainable Catering Standard pilots, who are all working hard to achieve their awards.
+It’s been a busy month for our Green Kitchen Standard pilots, who are all working hard to achieve their awards.
 Two of the pilots have successfully completed their assessment tools and site verifications and the remaining 3 aren’t far behind.

 Amy Johnston, Assistant Environmental Officer at Freemans Hospital in Newcastle, had this glowing feedback for the process: